mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 - Malformed TLV (0x2): This code indicates that a received TLV was not successfully parsed or formed.
 A peer receiving a Connect TLV with an invalid IP address MUST send an Error TLV with this error code.
-TODO: Quel exemple de malforme ?
 - Network Failure (0x3): This codes indicates that a network failure prevented the establishment of the connection.
-- Protocol Violation (0x4): A general error code for all non-conformant behaviors encountered.
+- Protocol Violation (0x4): A general error code for all non-conforming behaviors encountered.

 After sending one or more Error TLVs, the sender MUST send an End TLV and terminate the stream, i.e. set the FIN bit after the End TLV.

-TODO: est-ce nécessaire d'en envoyer plusieurs ? un seul error tlv ne pourrait-il pas suffire ?

 ### End TLV

 The End TLV does not contain a value.
 Its existence signals the end of the series of TLVs.
-The next byte after this TLV is the start of the tunneled bytestream.
+The next byte in the QUIC stream after this TLV is the start of the tunneled bytestream.

-TODO: après un error TLV, il n'y a pas de stream comme il n'y a pas de connexion TCP.
-Peut-on réutiliser un stream après la fin d'une connexion TCP?

 # Example flows

 This section illustrates the different messages described previously and how they are used in a QUIC tunnel connection.
+For QUIC STREAM frames, we use the following syntax: STREAM\[ID, Stream Data \[, FIN\]\].
+The first element is the Stream ID, the second is the Stream Data contained in the frame and the last one is optional and indicates that the FIN bit is set.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Client                      Concentrator           Final Destination